Assyrian people: Early Christian period

 The Assyrians were Christianized in the first to third centuries in Roman Syria and Roman Assyria.
 The population of the Sasanian province of Asoristan was a mixed one, composed of Assyrians, Arameans in the far south and the western deserts, and Persians.
 The Greek element in the cities, still strong during the Parthian Empire, ceased to be ethnically distinct in Sasanian times.
-The majority of the population were Eastern Aramaic speakers.
+Most of the population were Eastern Aramaic speakers.
+Much of the population of Asoristan was Christian.
+However, according to Isho'Yahb III, there were perhaps more pagans than Christians in the region.
+These pagans worshipped Gods such as Tammuz and a Babylonian Sea monster along with sacrifice to idols.

+Within Sasanian Adiabene an examination of Syriac source work can infer that the majority of the population of Adiabene were Syriac speaking and of local Assyrian origin.
+At the same time, Adiabene's elites were integrated with values of Zoroastrian social life.
+It can be assumed that many local Semitic cults succumbed to state supported Zoroastrianism during this period.
+These trends can be seen in the Legend of Mar Qardagh, where the main protagonist is portrayed as being of Assyrian royal descent, yet of Zoroastrian creed prior to his conversion to Christianity.

-Along with the Arameans, Armenians, Greeks, and Nabataeans, the Assyrians were among the first people to convert to Christianity and spread Eastern Christianity to the Far East in spite of becoming, from the 8th century, a minority religion in their homeland following the Muslim conquest of Persia.
+Along with the Arameans, Armenians, Greeks, and Nabataeans, the Assyrians were among the first people to convert to Christianity and spread Eastern Christianity to the Far East despite becoming, from the 8th century, a minority religion in their homeland following the Muslim conquest of Persia.

-In 410, the Council of Seleucia-Ctesiphon, the capital of the Sasanian Empire, organized the Christians within that empire into what became known as the Church of the East.
-Its head was declared to be the bishop of Seleucia-Ctesiphon, who in the acts of the council was referred to as the Grand or Major Metropolitan, and who soon afterward was called the Catholicos of the East.
+In 410, the Council of Seleucia-Ctesiphon, the capital of the Sasanian Empire, organised the Christians within that Empire into what became known as the Church of the East.
+Its head was declared to be the bishop of Seleucia-Ctesiphon, who in the acts of the council was referred to as the Grand or Major Metropolitan and who soon afterward was called the Catholicos of the East.
 Later, the title of Patriarch was also used.
 Dioceses were organised into provinces, each of which was under the authority of a metropolitan bishop.
-Six such provinces were instituted in 410.
+Six such areas were instituted in 410.

-Another council held in 424 declared that the Catholicos of the East was independent of "western" ecclesiastical authorities (those of the Roman Empire).
+Another council held in 424 declared that the Catholicos of the East was independent of "Western" ecclesiastical authorities (those of the Roman Empire).